 Nominations are being sought for the 2019 NISS Distinguished Alumni Award

 - A cover letter limited to two pages highlighting your achievements.
-The letter should also include a statement concerning your willingness to attend the NISS reception at the Joint Statistical Meetings in Denver, CO (tentatively scheduled for Monday, July 29, 6-8pm), and the names of two people who would be willing to provide a letter of reference.
+The letter should also include a statement concerning your willingness to attend the NISS reception at the Joint Statistical Meetings in Denver, CO (tentatively scheduled for Monday, July 29, 6-8pm).

 - Your up-to-date CV.